VeerandraPrasath/Documentations/ProtocolBuffer.md

 ## Purpose of Protocol Buffers
 *  It's like JSON, except it's smaller and faster
 * it can be used in most modern languages, so no matter what language or languages your team is using, be it PHP, C#, Java, or even Visual Basic
+* Protocol Buffers is a messaging format.
 * gRPC is once again a technology created by Google to allow in inter‑service communication, but at a slightly higher level.
-Protocol Buffers is a messaging format.
 * GRPC is a way for services to communicate with one another using a system called Remote Procedure Call
 * Both gRPC and protocol buffer are platform neutral
 ###  Attributes of Protocol Buffers